Electronic Access to Case Files

 As Stellar found, OAH employees are passionate about our mission and take pride in serving the public.
 This deep commitment and dedication to the OAH mission provides the foundation.
 Stellar’s recommendations will help us build for further success.

 Agency Design Challenge

 OAH was invited to participate in an Agency Design Challenge facilitated by Results Washington, Office of the Governor.
 Results Washington provides a state government enterprise-level perspective and supports the state’s Lean efforts for improving government services.
 One important Lean principle is to listen to the customer.

 A workgroup was formed with the objective to better understand and improve experiences for our customers.
 “How can OAH support equal access to justice through increased participation in hearings especially for LEP (Limited English Proficiency) participants?”

 The team designed interview questions and conducted surveys by calling a range of appellants.
 They spoke to appellants who were Spanish speaking, who had defaulted (not attended their hearing), and who were from several different caseloads including the Unemployment Insurance and the Department of Social and Health Services.
 This was a concentrated effort to listen to our customers, learn about their experiences with OAH and brainstorm solutions based on what we heard.

 The team presented their prototypes at the Results Washington Review session.
-Click here to watch the recorded session.
+Click the TVW video to watch the recorded session.
 (OAH starts presenting at 21 minutes and 24 seconds into the recording.)